E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Without E-E-A-T signals, 70% of content gets filtered out during retrieval

-The shift is fundamental: it's no longer about traffic—it's about reputation.
+The shift is fundamental.
+It is no longer about traffic.
+It is about reputation.
 AI systems act as trust gatekeepers, and only content that passes their E-E-A-T filters gets recommended to users.

 AI models increasingly prioritize content that demonstrates firsthand experience over generic advice.
-The "Experience" in E-E-A-T means showing you've actually done the thing you're writing about—not just researched it.
+The "Experience" in E-E-A-T means showing you have actually done the thing you are writing about, not just researched it.

 What Experience Signals Look Like